knutdrescher/BiofilmQ/docs/usage/image_preparation.rst

 If you have captured multiple images in a time series, you probably noticed that your samples can drift over time in :math:`x` and :math:`y``-direction.
-If you want to compare spatial information (like biofilm positions or pseudo-cell cube position) or track segmented objects, you have to correct the sample drift before you segment your images.
+If you want to compare spatial information (like biofilm positions, pseudo-cell cube position or single-cell position) or track segmented objects, you have to correct the sample drift before you segment your images.

 For this purpose we have included the :guilabel:`Image alignment` tab in BiofilmQ.